liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-liferay-connected-services/03-using-lcs.markdown

 ![Figure 8: The LCS project view shows an overview of your LCS project.](../../../images-dxp/lcs-project-view.png)

 LCS lists the environments in your project on the left side of the screen.
 You can also create new environments here by clicking the Add Environment tab.
-Note that the icon to the left of each environment differs depending on the environment's type and status.
+To view an environment's settings, click the environment's gear icon.
+You can also get more information about a specific environment by clicking it.
+This takes you to the environment view.
+Also note that the icon to the left of each environment differs depending on the environment's type and status.
 The icon's color and type tells you something about that environment:

 - **Red icon:** Indicates a problem or issue with one or more servers in that environment.